Meshcapade/mc-uefn/README.md

 <p class='hidden'>For a better viewing experience, visit our <a href='https://me.meshcapade.com/integrations/uefn'>webpage</a>.</p>
 -->

 This plugin allows you to quickly transfer the motions you create using Meshcapade technology onto Fortnite Characters in [Unreal Editor for Fortnite](https://store.epicgames.com/en-US/p/fortnite--uefn).
 You can create motions on the [Meshcapade.me](https://me.meshcapade.com/) platform or using our [API](https://meshcapade.com/docs/api).
-Bodies created by Meshcapade are created using the [SMPL](https://smpl.is.tue.mpg.de/) core technology, and are thus referred to as [SMPL-bodies](https://smpl.is.tue.mpg.de/license.html).
+Bodies created by Meshcapade are created using the [SMPL](https://smpl.is.tue.mpg.de/) core technology and are thus referred to as [SMPL-bodies](https://smpl.is.tue.mpg.de/license.html).

 This plugin was developed in Fortnite 29.20 (Unreal Engine: 5.4.0).
 Unreal Engine for Fortnite is currently in Beta.